Kaiserschmarrn (Fluffy Austrian Torn Pancake)

 This post may contain affiliate links.
 Read my full disclosure policy.

 I first tried Kaiserschmarrn (or Kaiserschmarren) at the famous Austrian cafe Demel in Vienna, and I was instantly wowed.
-It was like nothing I had ever tasted—a cross between a fluffy pancake and a soufflé, dotted with rum-soaked raisins and caramelized, and served in deliciously messy pieces.
+It was like nothing I’d ever tasted—a cross between a pancake, a Dutch baby, and a soufflé, dotted with rum-soaked raisins, caramelized, and served in deliciously messy pieces.

-The name says it all: “Kaiser” means emperor in German, while “schmarrn” translates to “scramble”—essentially, an imperial mess on a plate!
-Legend has it the dish was named after Austrian Emperor Franz Joseph I, who was particularly fond of it.
-While it’s delicious straight from the oven, it’s common to caramelize the pieces in butter and sugar for an extra indulgent treat.
-Kaiserschmarrn is traditionally enjoyed as a dessert or with afternoon coffee, but it’s even good cold the next day.
-If you’ve never had this dish before, you’re in for a real treat!
+The name says it all: Kaiser means emperor in German, while schmarrn translates to “scramble”—essentially, an imperial mess on a plate!
+Legend has it the dish was named after Austrian Emperor Franz Joseph I, who had a particular fondness for it.
+While it’s wonderful straight from the oven, it’s often caramelized in butter and sugar for an extra indulgent touch.
+Kaiserschmarrn is traditionally enjoyed as a dessert or with afternoon coffee, but it’s just as good cold the next day.
+If you’ve never had it before, you’re in for a real treat!

 What You’ll Need To Make Kaiserschmarrn